Army Chemical Corps Vietnam-Era Veterans Health

 - Is the risk of chronic obstructive pulmonary disease (COPD), including chronic bronchitis and emphysema, related to Agent Orange exposure during service in Vietnam?

-Researchers are asking approximately 4,000 Veterans who served in the U.S. Army Chemical Corps sometime during the Vietnam era (1965-1973) to participate in this study.
+Researchers asked approximately 4,000 Veterans who served in the U.S. Army Chemical Corps sometime during the Vietnam era (1965-1973) to participate in this study.
 Army Chemical Corps personnel were responsible for the maintenance and distribution or application of chemicals for military operations.
-Army Chemical Corps personnel who served in Vietnam during the Vietnam War constitute the largest group of Army Vietnam Veterans who were thought to have had the greatest potential exposure to herbicides.
+Army Chemical Corps personnel who served in Vietnam during the Vietnam War constitute one of the largest groups of Vietnam Veterans who were thought to have had the greatest potential exposure to herbicides.

 Aaron Schneiderman, Ph.D., M.P.H., R.N.

 Cypel Y, Kang H. Mortality patterns of Army Chemical Corps veterans who were occupationally exposed to herbicides in Vietnam.
 Ann Epidemiol 2010;20:339-346.

 Kang HK, Dalager NA, Needham LL, et al. Health status of Army Chemical Corps Vietnam veterans who sprayed defoliant in Vietnam.
 Am J Ind Med 2006;49:875-884.

 Kang HK, Dalager NA, Needham LL, et al. U.S. Army Chemical Corps Vietnam veterans health study: preliminary results.
 Chemosphere 2001; 43:943-949.

 Dalager ND, Kang HK.
 Mortality among Army Chemical Corps Vietnam veterans.
 Am J Ind Med 1997;31:719–726.